BIOART Project

 Project Consortium

-European partners:
+European and international partners:

 - Universidad Politécnica de Madrid (Spain)